stephanie56/stripe-batch-subscribe/README.md

 - allow delayed starts
 - the ability to apply different discounts to subscriptions

+## Get Started

+1. Add your Stripe secret key in the `.env.example` and run `cp .env.example .env`
+2. Run `npm install` to download dependencies
+3. Move your source CSV files to the `mock-data` folder

 ### Step 1.
 Create Customers

 Stripe imports customers and their payment methods as part of the migration process.
 Therefore, we don't need to create customers to automate subscriptions.
 However, we still need to run `createCustomers.js` as the first step to create mock customers on Stripe for demo purposes.